 Not going to lie: I went into this with low expectations.
 And I came out having rather enjoyed myself.
 Think of the Time Travel tour as an experience, rather than a tour.

-It all takes place in the bowels of an ancient monastery (genuinely) right in the centre of Vienna, with around 1300m2 fitted out with various rooms and tracts containing what we might call edutainment stations.
+It all takes place in the underground chambers of an ancient monastery (genuinely) right in the centre of Vienna, with around 1300m2 fitted out with various rooms and tracts containing what we might call edutainment stations.

 You walk from one to the next, accompanied by a friendly guide.